-Continued registration at the Delaware College of Art and Design is contingent upon regular attendance, guality of work and proper conduct.
+Continued registration at the Delaware College of Art and Design is contingent upon regular attendance, quality of work and proper conduct.
 Students are responsible for the satisfactory completion of all course work as required by the school to fulfill graduation requirements.
 They are expected to attend class regularly, complete all assignments and participate in the activities considered necessary by the faculty.
-Students must be present for all regularly-scheduled examinations and submit completed in class and out of class assignments when they are due unless excused in advance.
+Students must be present for all examinations and submit completed class assignments when they are due unless excused in advance.
 Failure to take examinations or submit work on time without prior notification may result in reduced grades or loss of partial or total credit for the course in question.